jefdaj/jefdaj.github.io/src/about/index.md

 Welcome to <b>Code Island</b>!

-It's your standard programmer blog, but I'll try to keep it fun by rambling less and adding more visuals.
+It's your standard programmer blog, but with [shorter posts][zettel-posts].
+I'll try to keep it fun by rambling less and adding more visuals.

 I go by *jefdaj* online.
 Here are some places you can contact me: